matsduf/zonemaster/docs/test-data/Consistency/consistency05.md

 The child zone name is derived from the tables above.
 In the first table, each combination defined combination of messages from the test case is given a capital letter, e.g. `A`.
 In the second table the zone file name prefix is defined, e.g. `A00`.
-The prefix is is prepended the base domain name, e.g. `A00.consistency05.data.zonemaster.se.`.
+The prefix is is prepended the base domain name, e.g. `A00.consistency05.data.zonemaster.se` and then a general prefix `zone` is added to the final domain name, e.g. `zone.A00.consistency05.data.zonemaster.se`.